 Sepsis is everyone’s problem.
 Few, if any, conditions have such an ability to affect any patient presenting to any facet of healthcare.

 Spotting sepsis requires vigilance, robust systems such as NEWS, and excellent pathways of communication and response.
 If we’re to save lives, everyone needs to know their role.

 The Sepsis Six was developed by founders of the UK Sepsis Trust in 2005 as an operational solution to a set of complex yet robust guidelines developed by the International Surviving Sepsis Campaign.
 It has since spread to use in more than 30 countries.

 GIVE 02 TO KEEP SATS ABOVE 94%

 GIVE IV ANTIBIOTICS

 GIVE A FLUID CHALLENGE

 MEASURE URINE OUTPUT

-The last 5 years have seen significant changes to the international definitions of SEPSIS, and to our understanding of what works (and what doesn’t) in managing the condition.
+The last five years have seen significant changes to the international definitions of sepsis, and to our understanding of what works (and what doesn’t) in managing the condition.
 Though definitions and guidelines will continue to change as our scientific knowledge improves, with the launch of the NICE Guideline NG51 (supported by UKST) in 2016 we can look forward to a period of clarity and stability.